Komeito: Foreign policy

 With regard to foreign policy, the Komeito wishes to eliminate nuclear arms and Japanese involvement in armed conflict in general.
 Komeito supports maintaining the Japan's military alliance with the United States.
 The party promotes closer relations between China and Japan.
 According to a Foreign Policy article in 2021, "Of all parties in the Diet, Komeito enjoys the strongest and most stable relationship with China."
 The pro-China policy began in the early 1960s, shortly after the party's formation.
+Komeito's founding policy platform called for the recognition of the People's Republic of China (PRC).
 At the time, the Japanese government considered its relationship with China resolved, as it had signed a peace treaty with the Republic of China (ROC).
-After the end of the Pacific War, Kuomintang leader Chiang Kai-shek advocated a policy of "repaying grievances with virtue" and instructed various parties to ensure the safe return of Japanese soldiers.
+After the end of the Pacific War, Kuomintang leader Chiang Kai-shek advocated a policy of "repay evil with good" (以德報怨) and instructed various parties to ensure the safe return of Japanese soldiers.
 This was a stark contrast to the Soviet Union's actions, where over 55,000 Japanese are said to have died during their Siberian Internment.
-Many politicians felt a sense of gratitude for Chiang's actions, and as a result, the Japanese government did not engage with the People's Republic of China (PRC) and the Chinese Communist Party.
-To break this impasse, Liao Chengzhi was tasked with a diplomatic mission to Japan.
-His Japanese was nearly indistinguishable from a native speaker, and he had a deep understanding of how to influence the Japanese psyche.
-His efforts went beyond the ruling LDP and extended to Soka Gakkai, Japan's largest religious organization, and cultural figures associated with it, such as Sawako Ariyoshi.
+Many politicians felt a sense of gratitude for Chiang's actions, and as a result, the Japanese government did not engage with the PRC and the Chinese Communist Party (CCP).
+To break this impasse, CCP member Liao Chengzhi was tasked with a diplomatic mission to Japan.

+Liao's Japanese was nearly indistinguishable from a native speaker, and he had a deep understanding of how to influence the Japanese psyche.
+His efforts went beyond the ruling LDP and extended to Soka Gakkai, and cultural figures associated with it, such as Sawako Ariyoshi.
 These efforts bore fruit in 1968, when Soka Gakkai President Daisaku Ikeda read what became known as the "Ikeda Proposal" in front of 20,000 believers.
 He called on the Japanese government to open dialogue with the Chinese Communist Party and even criticized the United States, stating that China's exclusion from the UN was due to a "clever plot" by America.
 Komeito's then leader Yoshikatsu Takeiri's negotiations with Chinese Premier Zhou Enlai in the 1970s played a critical role in the eventual normalization of relations between the People's Republic of China and Japan in 1972.
 The party has advocated for friendlier policies towards China, and has maintained communications with the country even during moments when the relationships between the two countries have been strained.
-In 2008, when President Hu Jintao visited Japan, he met with Ikeda and highly praised the "Ikeda Proposal" from 1968.
+In 2008, when President Hu Jintao visited Japan, he met with Ikeda and praised the "Ikeda Proposal" from 1968.

 The party reportedly advocates for improved ties with China and South Korea in light of Japan's historical war crimes in both territories.
 In 2013, the party's chief representative Natsuo Yamaguchi praised Prime Minister Shinzo Abe's decision not to visit Yasukuni Shrine, where Japanese war criminals are enshrined.
 On the comfort women issue, in 2016 the party reportedly advocated for removing Yoshitaka Sakurada from a leadership position after Sakurada denied that the women were forced to work.